Neurodiversity: noun:

 Akin to Biodiversity, a high level of which is considered to be important and desirable.

-The term is consider as originating in the academic writing of Judy SInger.
+The term is considered as originating in the academic writing of Judy SInger.
 There are different cultural considerations of and names for neurodiversity around the world and through history.

 Humans are a neurodiverse population.